Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 One of the biggest differences between radiant and cushion cut diamonds lies in how they interact with light.

-Radiant cuts emphasize brilliance, producing bright white flashes of light.
+• Radiant cuts emphasize brilliance — producing bright, intense white flashes of light consistently across lighting conditions.

-Cushion cuts emphasize fire, creating colorful rainbow reflections.
+• Cushion cuts emphasize fire — creating colorful rainbow reflections that feel warmer and more romantic.

 Radiant diamonds sparkle more consistently under bright lighting, while cushion diamonds glow beautifully in softer, ambient light.
-Your preference depends on whether you value bold sparkle or romantic shimmer.
+For another popular sparkle comparison, see our guide on Cushion vs Round Diamond.

 Radiant vs Cushion Cut Moissanite: Key Differences